B-Harden/Harden-Airlines/README.md

 # Harden-Airlines
-Repository for demo airlines application build in Django.
+Repository for demo airlines application built in Django.